ItzLevvie/MicrosoftTeams-msinternal/README.md

 This repository contains various builds for Microsoft Teams.

 > [!IMPORTANT]
-> If you have any feedback related to Microsoft Teams (free) please submit them at [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamslifefeedback) <br>
+> If you have any feedback related to Microsoft Teams (free), please submit them to the [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamslifefeedback) <br>
-> If you have any feedback related to Microsoft Teams (work or school) please submit them at [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamsfeedback)
+> If you have any feedback related to Microsoft Teams (work or school), please submit them to the [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamsfeedback)

 > [!NOTE]
 > Installing these builds does not necessarily mean you will have access to new features. <br>